LightChaser666/CE2002_Duplication_Check/readme.md

 ## Usage

-- Unzip the Reference.zip (which contains 20 repositories from github.
+- Git clone the repository (which contains 20 repositories from github.
 You can add more).
 - Put the duplicate_detect_java.py script, the Reference folder, and all your group assignment together as the following screenshot:

 ![tool_usage](E:\Courses\CZ2002TA\Duplicate\Summary\markdown\tool_usage.PNG)